JacobValdemar/carbon-efficient-karpenter-thesis/README.md

 Please share a link to this repository instead of sharing the pdf directly.

 ## Citing
-If you use this master's thesis in your work, please cite it using the following entry.
+If you use this master’s thesis in your work, please cite it using the following entry.

 ```bib
 @thesis{andreasenCarbonEfficientKarpenter2024,